Update: 19 September 2023

-This service is currently receiving an exceptionally high volume of notice submissions and email queries, therefore response times are taking longer than usual as our team try to work through the extensive backlog.
+This service is currently receiving an exceptionally high volume of notice submissions and email enquiries, therefore response times are taking longer than usual as our team work through the extensive backlogs.
+Current response time for email enquires in relation to bookings or other is around 3 weeks.

-Please do not email our service to check the progress of your application, unless in the event of an emergency e.g. terminal illness or other.
-We work through these in date order and will get to your application.
+Please do not email our service to check the progress of your enquiry/application, unless in the event of an emergency e.g. terminal illness or other.
+We work through these in date order and will respond as soon as we can.

 Civil partnerships were introduced in 2005 to legally recognise a same sex union.
 From 30 June 2021, in Scotland opposite sex couples can also enter a civil partnership.